 Take a bath in nature by jumping into a lake or a stream.

 I try to rinse off in fresh water whenever I can on the trail.
 Just a quick dip itself washes on most of the dirt, grime, and excess oil.

-Though a lot of people feel comfortable using biodegradable soap or biodegradable shampoo in a lake or stream, I personally stay away from it.
+Though a lot of people feel comfortable using biodegradable camp soap and shampoo in a lake or stream, I personally stay away from it.

 Not only does it make the body of water seem like a bathtub to other campers and hikers, but there’s still controversy on whether or not biodegradable soap is harmful when bathing in a natural water source.